johngodlee/dotfiles/README.md

 # dotfiles

-This is a comprehensive set of dotfiles, serving as the master branch.
+This is a comprehensive set of dotfiles for use on macOS, serving as the master branch.